midstreeeam/EvoSim/docs/Gene.md

 ## Gene Validation

-In our structure, every blob's morphyology can be represented by a unique gene, but not every possible gene relate to a valid structure.
-So, when a gene is randomly generated, or mutated, we need to check if the new gene corresponds to a valid morphyology structure.
+In our structure, every blob's morphology can be represented by a unique gene, but not every possible gene relate to a valid structure.
+So, when a gene is randomly generated, or mutated, we need to check if the new gene corresponds to a valid morphology structure.

 Usually, there are two types of invalidate gene, as shown in the graph below:
 ![[validation.jpg]]